 My kids always get soaked playing at this mega water table, so I bring a change of clothes or even their bathing suit.
 Shoes are required.

-Good to note: restrooms are nearby, making a clothes change easy.
+Good to know: restrooms are nearby in the information building, making a clothes change easy.

 Stop 9: Children of the World Fountain

 Between the Great Lakes Garden and the Children’s Garden Entrace is the Children of the World Fountain.